 If you’re more of a print fanatic, slash your cost on magazine subscriptions by checking out Mercury Mags for FREE subscriptions to popular titles.
 And/Or just check the magazine section on Hip2Save often! 😃

-2. Use open source software.
+2. Use open-source software.

 Microsoft is pretty synonymous with word processing software, but it comes at a cost.
 Similar programs like Apache OpenOffice or Google Docs are available for FREE!
-If you’re a Mac user, Apple has their own suite of business software available for free on the app store.
+If you’re a Mac user, Apple has its own suite of business software available for free on the app store.

 3. Negotiate your cable & internet services.

 I would be crazy to try and convince someone to cancel their cable or internet service, but it’s worth giving those bills a second look.
 Bryn, one of the Hip2Save sidekicks and Collin’s sister, decided to give her provider a call and ended up saving hundreds!
 While we can’t guarantee you’ll have the same outcome, it might just be worth 5 minutes of your time to see if you’re eligible for any discounts.

 In my area, when a new cable company bought out our old provider, I was able to lower our bill AND get faster internet speeds – it was a real win-win!

 You could even consider alternatives to cable, such as Netflix, Hulu, Sling TV, or the new YouTube TV.
 If you have an Amazon Prime membership, take advantage of Prime Video, which has some of your favorite shows, movies, and even their own original series – all available to watch for free with your Prime subscription!